The main databases for advertising and market research are:

 With a unique blend of global expert insights, unique data & analytics tools and cross-industry knowledge, WGSN helps businesses get ahead of the right trends.

-You will need to register with the site before you can access the content.
+You may need to register with the site before you can access the content.

 An archival research resource comprising the backfiles of leading women's interest consumer magazines, including Cosmopolitan (1886-2005), Essence (1970-2005), Seventeen (1944-2005) and others.
 These key primary sources permit the examination of the events, trends, and attitudes of this period.
 Among the research fields served by this material are gender studies, social history, economics/marketing, media, fashion, politics, and popular culture.